Elk City's Diverging Diamond Interchange at I-40 & SH-6

 In 2015, the existing twin bridges on SH-6 over I-40 were deemed structurally deficient, meaning the roadway is safe for travel but in dire need of repair.
-Starting in mid-2019, ODOT will demolish the existing SH-6 bridges over I-40 and replace them with a new type of interchange - a Diverging Diamond Interchange.
+Starting in May 2019, ODOT began a project to demolish the existing SH-6 bridges over I-40 and replace them with a new type of interchange - a Diverging Diamond Interchange.

 Watch: A step-by-step video of how to use a Diverging Diamond Interchange

 Watch: See what I-40 and SH-6 will look like once the DDI is completed

 Courtesy: CEC Corporation